 Nexsen Pruet supports our clients with attorneys located throughout the southeast who are experienced in all areas of law concerning the regulation, delivery, and financing of health care services.
-We provide advice on an on-going basis to several major provider networks in South Carolina.
-In addition, Nexsen Pruet provides counsel to hospitals and physicians relating to the sale of physician practices.
+We provide advice on an ongoing basis to several major provider networks in South Carolina.
+In addition, Nexsen Pruet provides counsel to hospitals and physicians relating to the purchase and sale of physician practices.

-Our health care lawyers are frequent speakers at seminars on topics such as physician/hospital relationships, managed care contracting, formation of integrated delivery systems and physician hospital organizations, and other regulatory topics.
+Our health care lawyers are frequent speakers at seminars on topics such as physician/hospital relationships, managed care contracting, the formation of integrated delivery systems and physician-hospital organizations, and other regulatory topics.

-In addition, the Firm's service to its health care clients is enhanced because the health care team is able to draw upon the knowledge of other specific teams, such as corporate, finance, litigation, labor and employment, legislative and regulatory, tax, and employee benefits.
+In addition, the Firm's service to its health care clients is enhanced because the health care team is able to draw upon the knowledge of other specific teams, such as corporate, finance, litigation, labor and employment, intellectual property, economic development, legislative and regulatory, tax, and employee benefits.